google-research/large_scale_mmdma/README.md

 the 'primal' or 'dual' formulation, and using KeOps or not.
 - `--m`: str, either 'primal' or 'dual' (default).
 - `--keops`: bool, either True (default) or False.
-- `--bs`: int (default 0), defines the size of the batch for a stochastic optimisation.
-If 0, then each gradient step is calculated on the whole data instead.
-The stochastic optimisation is only available for mode `--m==primal`.
 - `--use_unbiased_mmd`: bool (default True), determines whether or not to use the unbiased version of MMD (see [Gretton et al. 2012](https://www.jmlr.org/papers/volume13/gretton12a/gretton12a.pdf) Lemma 6).